What is Bike Fit?

 Resources to learn more about Bike Fit:

-Note from Allan: I will be adding links to resources I have found useful here - if you come across anything you think others in the club might find interesting, please send them to allancycling@gmail.com and they will get added here.
-And specifically, if you know any fitters that could use a few more clients - and might be willing to offer the club members a discount in exchange for a mention on our web site - please send them our way.
+Also, if you know any fitters that could use a few more clients - and might be willing to offer the club members a discount in exchange for a mention on our web site - please send them our way and we will find a way to develop a list of TBN-friendly fitters here.

 Upcoming events